How to Net Over $1 Million a Year Wholesaling Real Estate

 - Creating the proper CRM system

-Matt’s best ever advice for a wholesaler is to be aggressive, always have an exit strategy, and be okay with the worst-case scenario.
+Matt’s best ever advice for someone in the wholesale property game is to be aggressive, always have an exit strategy, and be okay with the worst-case scenario.
+If you have more questions about how to find whole real estate properties, you can contact me for a planning session.